Uncategorized

 December 30, 2025 Ali

-A specialized medical building contractor understands the unique requirements of healthcare facilities.
+A specialized contractor understands the unique requirements that separate healthcare facilities from standard commercial projects.

 Hiring the right medical building contractor is critical when constructing healthcare facilities.
-Medical and healthcare facilities have unique construction requirements that go far beyond typical commercial build outs—and working with an inexperienced contractor can lead to costly compliance failures.
+In fact, medical offices have unique requirements that go far beyond typical commercial build outs—and working with an inexperienced contractor can lead to costly compliance failures that delay your opening by months.

-Whether you’re opening a dental practice, medical clinic, urgent care center, or specialty facility, understanding what your medical building contractor must deliver will save you significant time and money.
+Whether you are opening a dental practice, medical clinic, urgent care center, or specialty facility, understanding what your contractor must deliver will save you significant time and money.
+For a broader look at what general contractors handle across all project types, see our guide on what a commercial general contractor does.

 Why You Need a Specialized Medical Building Contractor

-Medical office construction costs typically run $125-$250 per square foot—higher than standard office tenant build outs.
-This premium reflects the complexity that only an experienced medical building contractor can properly manage.
+Medical office construction typically costs $125 to $250 per square foot—significantly higher than standard commercial projects.
+This premium reflects the complexity that only an experienced healthcare contractor can properly manage.
+Consequently, hiring a generalist who lacks medical project experience often results in expensive rework and failed inspections.

-While HIPAA is primarily about policies and procedures, your physical space needs to support privacy compliance.
-Your medical building contractor should ensure:
+While HIPAA is primarily about policies and procedures, your physical space must support privacy compliance at every turn.
+Therefore, your contractor should address these requirements from the earliest design stages.

 Acoustic Privacy

 Walls between exam rooms and between clinical and public areas often need enhanced soundproofing.
-Standard drywall won’t cut it—your medical building contractor should specify acoustic insulation, multiple drywall layers, and proper sealing of all penetrations.
+Standard drywall simply will not provide adequate privacy.
+Specifically, your contractor should specify acoustic insulation, multiple drywall layers, and proper sealing of all penetrations to prevent sound transmission between spaces.

 Visual Privacy

-Frosted glass, proper door placement, and strategic layout design ensure patients can’t inadvertently see other patients’ information or into exam rooms.
+Frosted glass, proper door placement, and strategic layout design ensure patients cannot inadvertently see other patients’ information or into exam rooms.
+Additionally, workstation and monitor placement must prevent casual observation of protected health information from waiting areas and hallways.

 ADA Accessibility Requirements